Keeping your child active at home

 Movement helps toddlers develop motor skills and supports their bone and muscle development.
 It enables them to establish a healthy sensory system so they can process the world around them.
 Being physically active supports their attention and learning span and helps them in developing social skills.
 It can also aid better sleep.

 For many toddlers, movement can be restricted by long stretches in car seats or safely strapped into buggies when out and about.
-And now, we are all spending long spells of time indoors and at home.
+Why not help get them moving with our easy to follow workout?

 We challenged Brytespark , a team of biomechanists and physiotherapists, to devise a short routine of stretches and movements for toddlers that will mobilise their joints, loosen muscles and nerves and increase blood flow.
 The stretching exercises they’ve devised will help to improve your child’s flexibility, allowing muscles and joints to bend and move easily through their full range of motion, helping them to stay mobile and active.